 Rich people must be happy with all of that money, right?

+I really wasn’t rich, but I had more money than I ever possessed before.
 I wasn’t happy just with what I had, even though I had spent most of my life without much.
 I needed more so I could spend more and keep getting that temporary dose of false happiness.

 I bought into those house flipping schemes.
 I bought into the penny stock schemes.
 Dead sea face masks for $250?
 Don’t mind if I do, and never use it.
 Hell, I even bought a ShamWow.
 That’s how deep I went.